manuelbassani/teched2025-XP264/exercises/ex2/README.md

 > [!NOTE]
 > Pre-requisites:
-> - A Python Function, in every single student namespace, with the replicas value set to 1 to prevent the internal Serverless HPA creation.
+> - A Python Function is provided, in every single student namespace, with the replicas value set to 1 to prevent the internal Serverless HPA creation.

+- 👉 run the `k8s-hpa-keda-load-generator` worflow
+- 👉 For the best experience, open the workflow link into into a new window (right click).

  |  k8s HPA-KEDA load generator workflow (namespaced)
  | :---------  |